Spokane Truck Accident Attorneys Representing Drivers, Passengers, and Their Families

 1) Which driver was at fault?
 This can seem like a simple question.
 But often, the answer is quite complicated in truck accident cases, especially when multiple vehicles are involved.
 There are many potential types of truck accidents, with each situation presenting its own unique facts and circumstances.
 With our expert understanding of truck accident laws, we are able to determine what liability for all parties should be and argue your case accordingly.
 This can also mean that you can recover damages from multiple defendants.

 2) Was there comparative negligence (also known as “contributory fault”)?
 Comparative negligence is a fancy term referring to whether or not our client contributed to the accident to any degree.
-If our client contributed to the accident, what extent did they contribute?
+If our client contributed to the accident, to what extent did they contribute?
 As stated in RCW 4.22.005, “In an action based on fault seeking to recover damages for injury or death to person or harm to property, any contributory fault chargeable to the claimant diminishes proportionately the amount awarded as compensatory damages for an injury attributable to the claimant’s contributory fault, but does not bar recovery.”
 Therefore, even if you did contribute to your truck accident, it does not bar recovery – it just reduces what damages you can recover based upon your level of contributory fault.

 Our experienced truck accident attorneys can examine your case and determine what your level of contributory fault was if any, and fight for you to recover every last bit that you are entitled to recover.